A lot of really bad shit happened the past few days.

 Well, no more.
 I need to give less fucks.
 Maybe even no fucks.
 I need to share more, censor less, and be more of my actual, real self.

-If I can scuba dive and ride roller coasters and talk to pretty girls and snowboard and get tattooed and fly and get needles stuck in me and can finally discover Good Enough, I can write a lot of words a lot and put them on the internet.
+If I can scuba dive and ride roller coasters and talk to women and snowboard and get tattooed and fly and get needles stuck in me and can finally discover Good Enough, I can write a lot of words a lot and put them on the internet.

 I need to be brave.